If you’re a postmenopausal woman, osteoporosis is the major cause of fractured bones, which happen most often in the hip, vertebrae and wrist.

 Osteoporosis is a disease in which your bone density decreases, which can lead to loss of bone strength and increase your risk of fractures.
 It can happen to anyone – in any bone – but your risk increases as you age.

-Approximately 10 million Americans have osteoporosis and another 44 million have low bone-density, placing them at increased risk.
+Approximately 10 million Americans have osteoporosis and another 44 million have low bone-density, known as osteopenia, placing them at increased risk.

 Symptoms of osteoporosis